 He participated in his first public show in March 2016.
 Bill retired from his day job in the summer of 2016, and is currently devoting much more time to music and visual art.
 Just this year, 2017, Bill has added 3-D mixed media non-lamp art and photography to expressions of his muse, and plans to exhibit in all these media as the opportunities arise.

-Much of my art is available for sale.
-You can find something on this site, and by clicking on the Purchase link, be redirected to my Etsy Shop, where the purchase can be completed.
+Much of Bill’s art is available for sale.
+You can find something on this site, and by clicking on the Purchase link, be redirected to his Etsy Shop, where the purchase can be completed.